telerik/ajax-docs/controls/treeview/accessibility-and-internationalization/drag-and-drop.md

 * From the TreeView to ASP.NET Controls.

->caption

 ![RadTreeView Usability Drag and Drop](images/treeview_usabilitydragandrop.png)

-Depending on the property settings of RadTreeView, multiple items may be dragged at one time.
+Depending on the property settings of **RadTreeView**, multiple items may be dragged at one time.